KorovkoAlexander/tensorrt_models/README.md

     logs_path = "path to logs file" #str)
 ```
 Must know details:
+>- Make sure that you **callibrate** your model in the **appropraite pixel format**.
+If you trained your net in RGB mode, the same format should be used during callibration.
->- Scale and Shift are used to make image preprocessing.
-Finally **float(image)/scale - shift** is fed into the network.
+>- Scale and Shift are used to make image preprocessing during calibration.
+Finally **(image - shift)/scale** is fed into the network.
 The order of coeffs in this vectors (scale and shift) **must** correspont to input image format i.e. RGB.
 (None that openCV usually opens images as BGR).
->- Make sure that you **callibrate** your model in the **appropraite pixel format**.
-If you trained your net in RGB mode, the same format should be used during callibration.
 >- To calibrate the model you need to create a file, containing paths to calibation images, and provide a path to this file.